waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Lance (Lake of Rage/Mahogany):** Helped stop Team Rocket's radio signal plot.
 Gave me HM06 (Whirlpool).

 ## IV.
 Current Objectives & Plans
-*   **Current Plan:** The Dance Theater was a dead end for finding HM02 Fly.
-My new plan is to travel to Cianwood City to properly investigate my earlier hallucination about receiving the HM there.
-I will speak to key NPCs, starting with Chuck's wife, to verify events and find the true source of Fly.
+*   **Current Plan:** My primary goal is to find HM02 Fly.
+My previous belief about receiving it in Cianwood was a hallucination.
+My new plan is to explore Route 41 to find a path to Cianwood City to properly investigate.
+I am currently navigating around a large wall of buoys.

 ## V. TODO & Untested Assumptions
 *   **Tile Testing:**
     - **FLOOR_UP_WALL:** Test if this is a one-way impassable tile by attempting to move into it from all four directions.
     - **LEDGE_HOP_DOWN/RIGHT:** Verify these are one-way traversal tiles.
 *   **HM02 (Fly) Missing:** I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
-My previous belief that I received it from Chuck's wife was a hallucination.
 Its true location is unknown and must be discovered.
-*   **Observational Failure:** My `master_navigator` tool was correct all along.
+*   **Observational Failure & Tool Trust:** My `master_navigator` tool was correct all along.
 I repeatedly failed to observe a wall of BUOY tiles blocking the path to the Cianwood shore.
 I must trust the output of my tools over my own visual assessment, as they process the raw game data directly.
+*   **Path to Cianwood Hypothesis:** My current assumption is that the path to Cianwood City involves navigating south around the buoy wall on Route 41. **Alternative Hypothesis:** If the southern path is a dead end, the true path might require passing through the WHIRLPOOL tiles, which I can now do since I have HM06.